WekaF/Sentimen-Analisis-Random-Forest/README.md

 # Sentimen-Analisis-Random-Forest
-Use c4.5 for decision tree algorithm, new normla data , script thesis, for more info please contact me , thanks
+Use c4.5 for decision tree algorithm, dataset New Normal Era, Indonesian tweet only, need more? contact me